Corona-Studio/ProjBobcat/README.md

 ## Disclaimer
 ProjBobcat is not affiliated with Mojang or any part of its software.

-The code of "Forge Installer" is an implementation of [xfl03/ForgeInstallerHeadless](https://github.com/xfl03/ForgeInstallerHeadless).
-We **DID NOT** apply any modifications to the MinecraftForge binaries, neither distribute any source codes or binaries of MinecraftForge and Mojang.
-Use it at your own risk.

 ## Hall of Shame
 Here we'll list all programs using our code without obeying MIT License.